Available with Image Server

 The Component settings group includes the following parameters:

-• Mode specifies the method that will be used to perform principal component analysis.
-The Mode parameter options are as follows:
+- Mode specifies the method that will be used to perform principal component analysis.
+The options are as follows:

-• The Number of principal components parameter defines the number of principal components to compute, usually fewer than the number of input rasters.
+Number of principal components defines the number of principal components that will be computed, usually fewer than the number of input rasters.

 This parameter also takes the form of a percentage (%).
 For example, a value of 90% means the number of components that can explain 90 percent of variance in the data will be computed.